 The college’s first phase of our new strategic plan starts us on an ongoing journey to improving diversity in terms of ‘decolonising’ the curriculum, developing alternative forms of assessment to ensure that students with different learning needs are not disadvantaged, and creating a new pathway which will enable greater participation of students who face barriers to theological study.

-As we discover, learn and process more, we invite you to share your thoughts on this, and any related matters by emailing firstname.lastname@example.org.
+As we learn and make changes, we invite you to share your thoughts on this and any related matters by emailing firstname.lastname@example.org.